arnaud-lb/php-memory-profiler/README.md

  * `$_GET["MEMPROF_PROFILE"]` is non-empty
  * `$_POST["MEMPROF_PROFILE"]` is non-empty

+### 2. Dumping the profile

-Once profiling is enabled, the program must call ``memprof_dump_callgrind`` or one it its variants".
+Once profiling is enabled, the program must call ``memprof_dump_callgrind()`` or one it its variants to dump the memory profile.

-Example:
+This can be done at anytime during the program, ideally when the leak is large, so that it will be more visible in the profile.

+This can be done multiple times during the same execution, if necessary.

+### 3. Visualizing the profile

+The profile can be visualised with Kcachegrind, Qcachegrind, Google Perftools, or with custom tools.
+See the documentation of ``the memprof_dump_callgrind()`` and variants.

+### Usage example

 ```
 <?php // test.php